PoisotLab/MS_befwm_softwarenote/ms.md

 The code is released under the MIT license.
 This software note describes version `0.1.0`.
-The source code of the package can be viewed, downloaded, and worked on at `http://poisotlab.biol.umontreal.ca/julia-packages/befwm`.
-The code is also mirrored (read-only) at `https://github.com/PoisotLab/befwm.jl`.
+The source code of the package can be viewed, downloaded, and worked on at [http://poisotlab.biol.umontreal.ca/julia-packages/befwm].
+The code is also mirrored (read-only for stable versions) at [https://github.com/PoisotLab/befwm.jl].
 Potential issues with the code or package can be reported at either places throug the *Issues* system.
 The code is version-controlled, undergoes continuous integration, and has a code coverage of approx. 90% to this date.